luxfi/coreth/README.md

 ## Building

-Coreth is a dependency of LuxGo which is used to implement the EVM based Virtual Machine for the Lux C-Chain.
-In order to run with a local version of Coreth, users must update their Coreth dependency within LuxGo to point to their local Coreth directory.
-If Coreth and LuxGo are at the standard location within your GOPATH, this will look like the following:
+Coreth is a dependency of Lux Node which is used to implement the EVM based Virtual Machine for the Lux C-Chain.
+In order to run with a local version of Coreth, users must update their Coreth dependency within Lux Node to point to their local Coreth directory.
+If Coreth and Lux Node are at the standard location within your GOPATH, this will look like the following:

 ```bash
 cd $GOPATH/src/github.com/luxdefi/node